vippsas/vipps-developers/newsletters/2023-10-newsletter.md

 See [recommended flows](https://developer.vippsmobilepay.com/docs/solutions/invoice-through-epayments/) for how an user will see the above scenarios in their app.

+## Recurring API

+The [Recurring V3 API](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/) now allows to update the interval of an active agreement.
+See [Update an agreement](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/vipps-recurring-api/#update-an-agreement) for more details.

 ## Deprecation of the SFTP service

 The